 There is a big wide world out there just waiting for all of us to explore; even places that in the past were difficult for everyone to visit.
 Today more and more that is not the case and places that were once not traversable for all are now reachable.
+This is largely thanks to the development of changes to construction conventions such as Automatic Sliding Doors for example that make it easier for people with disabilities to enter and exit buildings.
 Here are the five most wheelchair accessible travel destinations in the world:

 IMG: Sydney Opera House.
 Steve Collis.
 Flickr.
 Creative Commons.

 From the beach to the opera to botanical gardens, Sydney has it all.
 Sydney is the ideal mix of culture and outdoorsy nature.
 Who goes to Sydney, without visiting the world-famous opera house?
 No one that’s who.
 The Sydney Opera house offers many wheelchair locations within the theater, companion seating, and level access seats.
 The Sydney Royal Botanical gardens are not to be missed.
 Many photo enthusiasts go to this spot for the many beautiful photo opportunities the garden offers, including the not to be missed views of the famous Opera House, the beautiful harbor, trees and flowers of the gardens.
 There are multiple wheelchair entrances, indoor venues, pathways, and restrooms.
 For those who appreciate a blend of sun and fun, sights and sounds, then the Coogee beach walkway is for you.
 The walkway extends along the coastline with various stopping places along the way to view nature and wildlife.
 There are a few accessible parking lots at several points along the walkway and several key-entry accessible bathrooms as well.

 IMG: … only in New York City ( day time ).
 Prayitno.
 Flickr.
 Create Commons.